coyotespike/coyotespike.github.io/_posts/2016-06-24-SynthesisofForm.md

 for design thinking, and I'm very happy to have it in my cognitive toolkit.
 Christopher Alexander's argument, in miniature, goes like this.

+### Precis

 Traditional crafstmanship and architecture fits the user's way of life very well;
 it had and has very few misfits.

 (We'll talk about lack of fit rather than fit, which is more than a semantic quibble, because it's easier to diagnose and fix problems than it is to design the one-best-way from scratch.)

 Traditional architecture worked so well because it was developed over hundreds of years.
 Succeeding generations only had to tweak small parts of the design as their